Co-op Bank seeks 400 million pounds to cover mis-selling costs

 "The result of providing for these items, together with the cost of separation from the Co-operative Group, is that the starting capital position of the bank for the four- to five-year recovery period is weaker than in the plan announced last year," Chief Executive Niall Booker said.

-The bank, whose ethical stance is based on policies such as not lending to the likes of weapons makers, said it expected to post a loss before tax of between 1.2 and 1.3 billion pounds for 2013, excluding profit generated by its restructuring.
+The bank said it expected to post a loss before tax of between 1.2 and 1.3 billion pounds for 2013, excluding profit generated by its restructuring.

 EXTRA CAPITAL

-Banking group UBS has been hired by Co-op Bank to advise on the capital raising.
-Sources familiar with the matter said existing shareholders would be given first option to buy new shares, but new investors could be sought if they fail to take up all of the offer.
+Banking group UBS UBSN.VX has been hired by Co-op Bank to advise on the capital raising.
+Sources familiar with the matter said existing shareholders were likely to be targeted.

-Co-op would need to contribute 120 million pounds to maintain its stake at 30 percent.
+Co-op Group, which still owns around 30 percent of the bank, said it was considering whether to participate.

-Co-Op Group had in January scrapped the planned sale of its general insurance business, saying Co-op Bank's restructuring plan at that time would not require it to contribute as much capital as originally envisaged.
+In January, Co-Op Group scrapped the planned sale of its general insurance business, saying Co-op Bank's restructuring plan at that time would not require it to contribute as much capital as originally envisaged.

-Co-op Bank said that, as a result of the charges, its core equity buffer was expected to be around 7.2 percent, only just above the 7 percent minimum requirement set by Britain's financial regulator and below previous guidance of towards 9 percent.
+Co-op Bank said that as a result of the charges its core equity buffer was expected to be around 7.2 percent versus the previous guidance of towards 9 percent.

-Preparations for the capital raising will be stepped up after Co-op Bank's annual report is published on or before April 8, sources said.
-One banking source told Reuters it was likely to be completed in the second quarter.

-In written evidence to parliament's Treasury Select Committee published on Monday, former Bank of England Governor Mervyn King rejected a claim by Peter Levene, chairman of rival bidder NBNK, that he had been told by King that there was political interference in the bidding process for the branches.
+In written evidence to parliament's Treasury Select Committee published on Monday, former Bank of England Governor Mervyn King rejected a claim by Peter Levene, chairman of rival bidder NBNK, that he had been told by King that there was political interference in the bidding process.

 In a letter to select committee Chairman Andrew Tyrie, King said he believed the government wished to ensure that a plausible bid from the Co-op be considered if possible but "that was a far cry from any improper conduct in the bidding process".